thalescm/my-brunch-with-sass-and-jade/README.md

 ## Differences from Brunch with Chaplin
 [Brunch with Chaplin](https://github.com/paulmillr/brunch-with-chaplin) is a default application skeleton for Brunch.
 * Sass is used in place of Stylus.
+* Jade is used in replace of Handlebars

 ## Features
 * HTML5Boilerplate 4.0.0 html & css are included.
-* CoffeeScript + Sass + Handlebars as app languages
+* CoffeeScript + Sass + Jade as app languages
 (you can change this to anything you want)
 * Backbone as main framework
 * Supports IE8 and up.